UVA-DSI/sensenet/projects/CCI-SDS/README.md

 ## Firmware

-All the code is located in the folder 'sensorbox' under the name of 'sbox0' (our first prototype).
+All the code is located in the folder "sensorbox" under the name of "sbox0".

 ## Data Analysis